- Academic and Career Advising

 Academic and Career Advising

 (First Floor Elliot Center) Academic and Career Advising department (ACA) supports students in the transition to Keene State College, in the clarification of academic focus and major, and in the successful translation of their academic credentials as preparation for life after the college experience.
-Services include: advising for undeclared students , walk-in advising for students during course registration, advising for students in academic difficulty, advising for transfer students, advising in resume development, job search techniques and graduate school exploration, Kiosk computers for career exploration and online registration, Forms and information about academic procedures and policies, Information on earning Life Experience/Portfolio credit.
+Services include: advising for undeclared students , walk-in advising for students during course registration, advising for students in academic difficulty, advising for transfer students, advising in resume development and internships, job search techniques and graduate school exploration, Kiosk computers for career exploration and online registration, forms and information about academic procedures and policies.

-The Center for Writing (81 Blake Street) promotes effective writing and thinking by offering a variety of services for both students and faculty.
-We work with students to improve their writing and with faculty to support their effectiveness as teachers of writing.
-Through this collective effort, the Center acts as an advocate for strengthening the role of writing in our academic community.
+The Center for Writing and Research & Writing Help Desk promotes effective writing and thinking by offering a variety of services for both students and faculty.
+We work with students to improve their writing and research and with faculty to support their effectiveness as teachers of research and writing.
+Through this collective effort, the Center for Writing and the Research & Writing Help Desk act as advocates for strengthening the role of writing and research in our academic community.

-Students can stop by our office or call (603) 358-2412 to schedule one-on-one tutoring appointments.
-Trained peer tutors support students with any aspect of writing, from interpreting an assignment to coming up with ideas, and organizing, revising, and polishing a draft.
-In addition to working with students in the Center, tutors conduct in-class workshops.
+Students can stop by the Research & Writing Help Desk located in the lobby of the Mason Library or the Center at 81 Blake Street or call (603) 358-2412 to schedule one-on-one tutoring appointments.
+Students can also request tutoring appointments by clicking on the “Make a Tutoring Appointment” link on our combined website.
+Trained peer tutors support students with any aspect of their projects, from the beginning groundwork of research to coming up with ideas, and organizing, revising, and polishing a draft.
+In addition to working with students in the Center and at the Library, tutors conduct in-class workshops, offer tutoring at Aspire Study Nights, and offer write-in events throughout the year.

 Computer Labs and Technology Classrooms

 Keene State College provides technology-enabled classrooms, public and specialized computing labs on campus.
-Computing labs are important campus gathering places and can provide access to essential technologies not always available on students’ personally owned computers, such as laser printers, digital scanners, or specialized software.
+Computing labs are important campus gathering places and can provide access to essential technologies not always available on students’ personally owned computers, such as laser printers or specialized software.

 All KSC classrooms are media enhanced and include all or some of the following: wireless access, ceiling mounted data projector, pull down screen, DVD player, Smartcart with laptop connection and/or permanently installed PC and Eno/Smartboards.
 This setup allows KSC students and faculty to make technology an integral part of the instructional environment.

 The Wallace E. Mason Library offers space, materials and services in support of the College’s students and academic programs.
 The Library staff provides services including assistance accessing resources and instruction that focuses on critical thinking and use of information.
-We strive to create an environment that supports intellectual development and also welcomes students with varied study space, convenient hours, technology.
+The Research & Writing Fellows work in Mason Library and the Center for Writing to provide students with help when and where you need it.
+We strive to create an environment that supports intellectual development and also welcomes students with varied study space, convenient hours, and technology.

 Mason Library is proud to share resources with the Keene Public Library (KPL).
 A KSC ID can be used to borrow KPL materials by visiting the library or having items delivered to campus.